tl;dr Link to heading

 North Dakota | 9.415500 |

-one more alternative approach
+one more alternative approach Link to heading

 Rather than intersecting tract boundaries with the five-mile buffer from their centroids, I tried using st_is_within_distance